Bjørn Petter Ingebretsen: Managing career

 Ingebretsen began his coaching career in the early 2000s as a youth coach for the regional football administration in Buskerud, before he took the job as a player developer and youth coach at NTG / Lyn.
 In 2005, he was signed by Strømsgodset Toppfotball to head their youth development program.

 During Ronny Deila's successful managing spell at the club from 2007 to 2014, Ingebretsen served as assistant coach from 2009 until the end of 2013.
 Ingebretsen started studying for his UEFA Pro license in October 2014.

 On 26 May 2015, Ingebretsen took the job as interim manager for Strømsgodset, after David Nielsen ended his spell on a mutual agreement.
 Under his management, Strømsgodset won five of the first six league matches, and advanced from the first two qualifications rounds in the 2015–16 UEFA Europa League.
 After the good start, the team struggled more in the league and was eliminated from the Europa League.
 Nevertheless, on 18 August 2015, Ingebretsen signed a contract lasting until the end of the 2018 season and became the permanent manager instead of being the interim manager.

 On 13 October 2016, Ingebretsen resigned from the managing position at Strømsgodset due to health problems.
 He remained in the club with a flexible role and returned as assistant manager in 2017.

-On 29 October 2017, Ingebretsen was 'loaned' out to Fredrikstad FK with his colleague from Strømsgodset, Alexander Straus, where Ingebretsen became the manager.
+On 29 October 2017, Ingebretsen was "loaned" out to Fredrikstad FK with his colleague from Strømsgodset, Alexander Straus, where Ingebretsen became the manager.
 His job was to save the club from relegation.
 Ingebretsen failed to save the club, and Fredrikstad was relegated from the 1. divisjon.
 After the spell af Fredrikstad, he returned to his work at Strømsgodset as a scout.
 Ingebretsen took over Strømsgodset again on 7 June 2018 after Tor Ole Skullerud resigned on 6 June 2018.
 He was initially signed on an interim basis, but was announced as permanent head coach on 30 July 2018.
 On 15 May 2019, Ingebretsen resigned from his position as head coach at Strømsgodset due to health problems.

 Personal life

 Ingebretsen is married to Åse Kortgaard, with whom he has two children.
-His son, Bjarne Kortgaard Ingebretsen, is a football player and assistant coach at rivals Mjøndalen IF, and his daughter Marte has also played football.
+His son, Bjarne Kortgaard Ingebretsen, is a football player and assistant coach at Mjøndalen IF, and his daughter Marte has also played football.

-Outside of football, he has worked as a prison guard.
+Outside of football, Bjørn Petter Ingebretsen has worked as a prison guard.